openyurtio/openyurt/GOVERNANCE.md

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
-If a dispute cannot be decided independently, get a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to intercede and the final descion will be made.
+If a dispute cannot be decided independently, get a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to intercede and the final decision will be made.
 Decision making process should be transparent to adhere to the principles of OpenYurt project.

 ## Code of Conduct